kamax-matrix/mxisd/docs/features/experimental/application-service.md

 **WARNING:** These features are currently highly experimental.
 They can be removed or modified without notice.
 All the features requires a Homeserver capable of connecting [Application Services](https://matrix.org/docs/spec/application_service/r0.1.0.html).

-The following capabilities are provided in this features:
+The following capabilities are provided in this feature:
 - [Admin commands](#admin-commands)
 - [Email Notification about room invites by Matrix IDs](#email-notification-about-room-invites-by-matrix-ids)
 - [Auto-reject of expired 3PID invites](#auto-reject-of-expired-3pid-invites)